alexzanderr/rust-typeracer/todo/IDEAS.md

 - [ ] implement control + backspace for the typeracer_text

-- [ ] cand wpm depaseste 50 sau valoare definita de user atunci ruleaza in alt thread unstoppable, sau "blazingly fast"
-  - primeagen + plus sunetul ala de piuuu

-- [ ] download the default music from yt using yt-dlp api in rust (later)
+- [ ] download the default music from yt using yt-dlp api in rust (later) or from my mirror; or from github, lol, why from yt?? thats slow

+  or the user can put a url of a song to download at runtime

 - [ ] add ansi code to print url as text inside TUI to click on it and to go on docs for example